smolang/SemanticObjects/manual/source/expressions.rst

 The Method Call Expression
 --------------------------

+This expression invokes the named method on the given object instance.

+..
+TODO: discuss public, private methods

 ::

    MethodCallExpression ::= Expression '.'
 Identifier '(' ( SimpleExpression ( ',' SimpleExpression)* )? ')'

 The ``super`` Expression
 ------------------------

+This expression invokes the method as defined in a superclass of the current object's class from within the overriding method.
+The ``super`` expression is only valid inside a method that overrides a superclass's method.

 ::